About the Author

 Appropriate Clinical Experience

-You can apply for your license with the Ohio Medical Board after two years of clinical practice in the state.
+You can apply for your Ohio Medical License medical board after two years of clinical practice in the state.

 Having the appropriate clinical work shows that you’ve achieved a practical, hands-on experience.
 Which will aid you in your medical practice career.